How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Introduction

 \begin{quote} {\bf R1.
 Standardization:} The procedures we used to investigate the world are standardized and explicit, so we clearly know what we are talking about.

 {\bf R2.
 Intersubjectivity:} The observations we do are intersubjective and repeatable, so we can mutually agree about the actual scientific facts.

 {\bf R3.
 Truthfulness:} Observers are dispassionate, accurate and truthful, for obvious reasons. \end{quote} Again, we are not {\em a priori} equating the notion of reliability with that of objectivity in the sense of observer-independence.
 However this does not deny {\em a priori} either that an observer-independent science can be established.
-Indeed, the dynamics of our model is formally analogous to quantum dynamics.
-So, our approach is consistent with current scientific knowledge and could suggest a potential reconstruction of quantum theory~\cite{Rovelli-1996,d2017quantum}.
-Unlike current reconstructions, though, instead of working with an {\em abstract} notion of observer, our approach builds on general insights gained from the scientific investigation of {\em actual} observers---however, it is not necessarily restricted to a specific kind of them.